benliang99/Goose.ai/README.md

 * few felt particularly familiar with crypto
 * most lacked a working knowledge of the practical, legal, or regulatory dimensions of crypto assets

 And this is just crypto, arguably the most publicly recognizable part of the Web3 umbrella!
 So how do we lower the barrier of entry to crypto, blockchain, and Web3 services?
-With Goose.ai! 🤖
+With **Goose.ai**! 🤖

 ## ❓ What it does